SAS Institute: 2019–present: Artificial intelligence and international expansion

 In 2019, SAS announced that it was investing $1 billion into further artificial intelligence R&D, as part of a broader push to develop software in the fields of machine learning, deep learning, computer vision and natural language processing.
 The investment will also fund related initiatives such as acquisitions and the creation of education programs to teach the public about the applications of AI.
-That year, SAS partnered with Nvidia to produce offerings related to AI and deep learning.
-Under that partnership, Nvidia graphics processing units (GPUs) and CUDA-X AI acceleration libraries will support SAS' AI applications and models.

 SAS partnered with Microsoft in 2020 to allow users to run their SAS workloads in the cloud with Microsoft Azure.
 This partnership has also facilitated co-engineering between the companies in the areas of generative AI and data management, such as integration between OpenAI and SAS' analytical systems.

 SAS also partnered with TMA Solutions in 2020, with the latter consulting on AI adoption.
 That year, SAS launched the SAS Software Certified Young Professionals in collaboration with Malaysia Digital Economy Corporation with the goal of training 500 students in programming, machine learning and analytics through online courses.

 In May 2023, SAS announced its intentions to invest an additional $1 billion into AI applications for the banking, healthcare, and insurance industries over the next three years.
 The company's chief technology officer Bryan Harris stated that "[we] think this is where the second leg of growth of SAS over the next 50 years is going to be."
 This investment in AI contributed to the company's expansion in international markets, especially China.

 The majority of this development has focused on the creation of "pragmatic" artificial intelligence with present-day applications.
 In addition to integrating artificial intelligence into its existing platforms, the company launched several new platforms related to AI development in 2023 and 2024, including SAS Viya Workbench, a development environment used for building AI models, and AI application development platform App Factory.
 It also launched Viya Copilot, a generative AI assistant for developers and data scientists.

 SAS Data Maker, a synthetic data platform, was introduced in 2024.
 In November 2024, SAS acquired the United Kingdom-based synthetic data company Hazy.
 It was announced that the company would integrate Hazy's data generation capabilities into SAS Data Maker.

-In May 2025, the company partnered with Epic Games, also based in Cary.
-As part of the partnership, SAS' analytics will be used to create virtual objects, or "digital twins", based on 3D scans of physical objects in Epic's Unreal Engine.